Best Radar Detector Reviews

 Buy the Cobra RAD 700i

-The RAD 700i is the first detector engineered by Cobra (not counting the DualPro 360 which is a repacked Escort detector) that is actually good in terms of both performance and false alert filtering.
+The RAD 700i is the first detector engineered by Cobra (not counting the discontinued DualPro 360 which was a repackaged Escort detector) that is actually good in terms of both performance and false alert filtering.

 In testing it’s able to hold its own compared to the R3 while also adding some welcome improvements including automatic GPS lockouts (not just manual), improved BSM filtering, and Bluetooth functionality so you can use your phone to change settings, display the current speed limit, and share realtime alerts with other Cobra/Escort users using the Drive Smarter app for Android or iOS.